 How to Name Your New Cat: A Step-by-Step Guide

-The decision to adopt a new cat is one of the most important you’ll ever make.
+Adopting a new cat is one of the most important decisions you’ll ever make.
 Since your new bundle of fur will be with you for many years, it’s important that you take the time to find the perfect name for them.

 Here are some tips on how to choose a name for your new feline friend: